better cities, happier people

 But after working as a UX designer whose work reached millions, and as a facilitator and coach guiding adults through the process of cultivating platonic connection, I noticed an uncomfortable truth:

-If our lives, cities, and neighborhoods were designed for human thriving, people wouldn’t have to work so hard to meet basic human needs like meaningful connection.
+If our lives, cities, and neighborhoods were designed for human thriving, people wouldn’t have to work so hard to meet basic human needs like friendship and community.

-Until we accept our role in redesigning our lives and redesigning our cities, people will continue to struggle to create the life-giving community connections they need and deserve.
+Until we accept our role in redesigning our lives and redesigning our cities, people will continue to feel lonely and struggle to create the life-giving friendships and community connections they need and deserve.

 Design creates cities.